evilC/AutoHotInterception/C#/Dependencies/x64/Readme.md

 In order to build, you should copy `interception.dll` into this folder from `library\x64` in the Interception zip
+YOU MAY ALSO NEED TO RUN UNBLOCKER.PS1 AS ADMIN!!